 With pre-vet classes and animal experience under your belt, it is time to take the Graduate Record Examination (GRE), an important admissions requirement for veterinary as well as other graduate schools.
 The GRE measures your skills in analytical writing, critical thinking, and quantitative and verbal reasoning.
-Some schools request students take the Biology GRE, which tests knowledge of cellular and molecular biology, organismal biology, and ecology and evolution.
+Some schools request students take one or more of the GRE Subject Tests, which cover chemistry, mathematics, physics, and psychology.
 Some veterinary schools like students to take the Medical College Aptitude Test® (MCAT®), a requirement for students entering “human” medical school.
 When considering applicants for acceptance, veterinary schools weigh test scores equally with GPA—particularly in pre-vet classes—animal experience, and letters of recommendation.

-You should do your best on application essays, and after a school shows interest, you will need to impress in an admission interview as well.
+You should do your best to showcase your goals and ambition on application essays, and after a school shows interest, you will need to impress in an admission interview as well.
 Your qualifications will be on paper, but you can show your mettle and demonstrate your animal knowledge during an interview.
 A crucial aspect to note when learning about how to become a veterinarian is the significance of your interview.
-An important point to make in an essay or interview is that you understand the realities of being a veterinarian—it is not all about checkups for cute animals.
+An important point to make in an interview is that you understand the realities of being a veterinarian—it is not all about checkups for cute animals.
 Veterinary medicine deals with animal diseases, and many animals a veterinarian will see will be suffering—without the ability to say what is wrong.
-Sadly, many animals are beyond saving, and euthanasia is often the ending.

 If you are a university graduate who wants to pause awhile or add to your undergraduate education before applying to veterinary schools, a “gap year” may include working in an animal field or attending a healthcare master’s program or postbaccalaureate pre-vet program.
 A gap year is often more than one calendar year.

-You may be curious to know how many years to become a vet, and what schooling is involved after completing your undergraduate degree.
+You may be curious to know how long does it take to become a vet, and what schooling is involved after completing your undergraduate degree.
 A typical DVM program curriculum spans four years.
-At RUSVM, we offer an accelerated program designed to take 3.25 years.
+At Ross Vet, we offer an accelerated program designed to take 3.25 years.
 This includes ten semesters of learning experiences.
 Your first seven semesters are spent on campus in St. Kitts completing 130 semester credit hours of specifically prescribed coursework.
 Throughout the program, you are guided through intensive science classes that teach professional, research, and veterinary skills.
 You also learn about diseases, diagnosis and treatment concepts, and the structure and functions of an animal’s body.
 You also spend significant time in clinical practice gaining hands-on experience with patients.
 DVM program classes may include: